 How Choose Your Judges makes its recommendations

 Independent candidate evaluations are conducted by groups—usually state bar associations or local newspapers—which conduct their own investigation into each of the candidates that they recommend.
 The evaluators typically send out surveys for candidates to fill out regarding the candidates’ qualifications and judicial philosophy, and they may also send out surveys to attorneys who have practiced in front of the candidate.
 In addition, these groups may interview each candidate in person.
 Frequently the recommendation will state whether the candidate is “well qualified,” “qualified,” “adequate,” or “unqualified.”
 The criteria used by these evaluators is politically neutral—that is, the candidates are being evaluated on such characteristics as disposition, credentials, efficiency, and so on.
-Examples of these independent candidate evaluations are Know Your Judge , and the Kansas Commission on Judicial Performance.
+An example of this independent candidate evaluation is Colorado’s Know Your Judge.

 A. Evaluating voting patterns